LaraBug/LaraBug/.github/README.md

     ```

 ## Configuration variables
-All that is left to do is to define 2 env configuration variables.
+All that is left to do is to define two env configuration variables.
 ```
 LB_KEY=
 LB_PROJECT_KEY=
 ```
 `LB_KEY` is your profile key which authorises your account to the API.

-`LB_PROJECT_KEY` is your project API key which you receive when creating a project.
+`LB_PROJECT_KEY` is your project API key which you've received when creating a project.

-Get these variables at [larabug.com](https://www.larabug.com)
+Get the variables at [larabug.com](https://www.larabug.com)

 ## Reporting unhandled exceptions
 You can use LaraBug as a log-channel by adding the following config to the `channels` section in `config/logging.php`: